-What causes Sciatica?
+What causes sciatica?

-What are Symptoms of Sciatica?
+What are the symptoms of sciatica?

-How is Sciatic diagnosed?
+How is sciatic diagnosed?

-Spinal adjustment or manipulation is one form of therapy a chiropractor uses to treat sciatica.
+Chiropractic adjustment or spinal manipulation is one form of therapy a chiropractor uses to treat sciatica.
 Treatments can also include using hot and cold packs on the affected areas.
 Cold packs can provide temporary relief.
 Alternating cold and hot packs are another method used to alleviate hip and leg pain.
 Over-the-counter pain relief from medications such as ibuprofen and naproxen sodium can reduce inflammation and provide temporary respite from sciatica pain.